 To make candles, pour a dime-sized bit of wax into the bottom of the rolls sitting on parchment paper or in the egg cartons.
 Then place the metal bottom of your wicks into the wax.
 This will serve as a solid base.
 Once you've done it for all your candle molds, line one or two skewers or other straight objects across the middle of your rolls (or carton) so that your wicks are neatly sandwiched between them.
 This will ensure that they stay centered.
 For smaller candles, simply cut the desired wick size and place it in the cooling wax.

 Pour wax slowly into molds.
 Note: If the wax isn't cool enough, it may leak out of bottom rolls, so make sure it has enough time to cool.
 I forgot to the first time I made these and had wax puddles forming outside the molds--luckily I could just let it harden, scrape it off, and remelt it!

 Once the beeswax is poured into the molds, let them sit until hardened, usually an hour or two.
 I keep them on the baking sheet so that I can move them someplace where they won't be in the way.
 Once they've hardened and cooled, simply peel away the carton or roll and you've got yourself a lovely collection of beeswax candles!

-Enchantment Learning & Living is an inspirational collection of musings touching on life’s simple pleasures, everyday fantasy, and absolutely delectable recipes that will guarantee to stir the kitchen witch in you.
-If you enjoyed what you just read and believe that true magic is the everyday, subscribe here.
+Enchantment Learning & Living is an inspirational collection of musings touching on life’s simple pleasures, everyday enchantments, and delectable recipes that will guarantee to stir the kitchen witch in you.
+If you enjoyed what you just read and believe that true magic is in the everyday, subscribe here.